nicbus/rgb-sandbox/README.md

 ```

 ## Manual demo recording

+Note: this has not yet been updated to the 0.10 version.

 Following the manual demo and executing all the required steps is a rather long
 and error-prone process.